squaresapp/webfeed-js/readme.md

 ## Feed Display

-The reels.js library has the ability to render an *Omniview*, which is a tiled view of previews of other posts in a feed-like format.
+The feedblit.js library has the ability to render an *Omniview*, which is a tiled view of previews of other posts in a feed-like format.
 The video below demonstrates this:

 <p align="center">
 	<img src="docs/Omniview.gif" alt="Omniview Example">
 </p>

-# How HTML Reels Compare with...
+# How HTML Feeds Compare with...

 ## IndieWeb